 My Take On Deep Fried Salmon

-Well, let me tell you, deep frying salmon like I'm about to show you down below is my new favorite way to cook it.
-And my family feels the same way too.
-Even my 2 year old can't get enough of it.
+Well, let me tell you, what I'm about to show you down below is my new favorite way to cook it.
+My family feels the same way too.
+Even my 3-year-old daughter can't get enough of it.
+It's got a crunchy golden breading that's packed with flavor, wrapped around perfectly tender, flaky salmon fillets.
+Gah, it's so good.

 Anyway, besides how delicious this fried breaded salmon is, it's also super easy to make too.
-In fact, the recipe is made with simple ingredients and it's ready in just about 30 minutes.
+In fact, the recipe is made with simple ingredients, and it's ready in just about 30 minutes.

 A recipe that's both super yummy and super quick and easy to make, what could be better than that?!